jakemcc/jakemccrary.com/source/_posts/2020-03-10-more-working-from-home-tips.markdown

 It is often taken more negative than intended.
 Be mindful of that.

-Try to take what your coworkers write in the most postive way possible.
+Try to take what your coworkers write in the most positive way possible.

 Try to be careful with your own written communication.
 It sounds ridiculous but emojis can help make you look like less of a jerk and set a friendly tone.